Constructing an HTML Tree

 The out variable is gone, and note that I’ve also moved the return value to a new finish method, which converts the incomplete tree to the final, complete tree.
 So: how do we add things to the tree?

 HTML derives from a long line of document processing systems.
-Its predecessor, SGML, traces back to RUNOFF and is a sibling to troff, now used for Linux man pages.
+Its predecessor, SGML, traces back to RUNOFF and is a sibling to troff, now used for Linux manual pages.
 The committee that standardized SGML now works on the .odf, .docx, and .epub formats.

-Constructing the tree
+Constructing the Tree

 Let’s talk about adding nodes to a tree.
 To add a text node we add it as a child of the last unfinished node: